Sponsoring Institution Requirements

 Harrington Discovery Institute does not claim any rights whatsoever to patents, copyrights or trademarks to intellectual property (IP) created as a result of work sponsored by a Harrington grant.

 - On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
-Harrington Scholars may seek input and advice on patent protection from Harrington Discovery Institute’s Innovation Support Center, which also claims no rights whatsoever to IP.
+Harrington Scholars may seek input and advice on patent protection from Harrington Discovery Institute’s Therapeutics Development Team, which also claims no rights whatsoever to IP.

 - Awardees should take measures to ensure protection of any Intellectual Property in accord with Federal and institutional requirements.